shivakar/unqid/README.md

 `timestamp` is calculated since the `epoch` of `Jan.
-1, 2021` `machine-id` is the lower 16 bits of the private ip from the machine's os `pid` `sequence-number` is monotonically increasing number reset every millisecond
+1, 2021` `machine-id` is the lower 16 bits of the private ip from the machine's os `pid` `sequence-number` is monotonically increasing number reset to 0 every millisecond

 Due to the component sizes:
 - The lifetime of id generation is ~34 years (2^40 - 1 milliseconds from custom epoch)